-First Nations, Inuit and Métis are collectively referred to as Aboriginal people.
+First Nations, Inuit and Métis are collectively referred to as Indigenous people.
 Discovering their distinctive cultures, languages, art, and music can be a rewarding pursuit for the family historian.

 Here we will try to untangle some of those challenges and provide genealogists with tools to guide their research efforts.
-The focus of this page is on First Nations in British Columbia though some information on other aboriginal groups is provided.
+The focus of this page is on Indigenous peoples in British Columbia though some information on other Indigenous groups is provided.

 |* B13375 & B13377 missing from collection|